-- (3) a GLMM with a random intercept (RI), a constrained variance component $(\tau > 0)$ , and computation based on adaptive Gaussian quadrature; - (4) a GLMM with a random intercept (RI), an unconstrained variance component, and computation based on Laplace approximation; - (5) a marginalized GLMM, and computation based on linearized approximation (pseudo likelihood methods).
+- (1) a GEE-approach with p-values for tests of fixed-effect parameters based on a robust Wald test, and using an unstructured working correlation matrix; - (2) the same GEE-approach as in (1) but with p-values based on the score test; - (3) a GLMM with a random intercept (RI), a constrained variance component $(\tau > 0)$, and computation based on adaptive Gaussian quadrature; - (4) a GLMM with RI, an unconstrained variance component, and computation based on Laplace approximation; - (5) a marginalized GLMM and computation based on linearized approximation (pseudo-likelihood methods).

-All simulations were performed in SAS version 9.2 and used the GENMOD procedure for (1) and (2) (with TYPE3 option in the MODEL statement for the latter), the NLMIXED procedure for (3) (with default method= adaptive gaussian adaptive quadrature), and the GLIMMIX procedure for (4) and (5) (with method=LAPLACE and option NOBOUND for (4), and method=RSPL for (5)).
-A literature review of studies using the APIM revealed that sample sizes typically ranged from 30 to 300 dyads (first quartile=60, median=100 and third quartile=150), but even dyadic sample sizes as small as 12 were recently reported (Tambling, Johnson, & Johnson, 2012).
-We therefore considered number of dyads equal to 10, 30, 60, 100, 150 or 300 in the simulation study.
+All simulations were performed in SAS version 9.2 and used the GENMOD procedure for (1) and (2) (with TYPE3 option in the MODEL statement for the latter), the NLMIXED procedure for (3) (with default method= adaptive Gaussian quadrature), and the GLIMMIX procedure for (4) and (5) (with method=LAPLACE and option NOBOUND for (4), and method=RSPL for probability ideas (Molenberghs & Verbeke, 2005).

+(5))12.
+A literature review of studies using the APIM revealed that sample sizes typically ranged from 30 to 300 dyads (first quartile=60, median=100, and third quartile=150)13, but even dyadic sample sizes as small as 12 were recently reported (Tambling, Johnson, & Johnson, 2012).
+We therefore considered number of dyads equal to 10, 30, 60, 100, 150, or 300 in the simulation study.
 Results from each simulation setting are based on 2000 repetitions.
 It should be noted though that in case of convergence issues for a particular estimation method, estimates were not included for that approach.
 Such non-convergence occurred in about 15% of the cases for the marginalized GLMM when the ICC was positive or negative, and for the constrained GLMM with RI when the ICC was negative (both for small and large samples).